hypervel/hypervel.org/docs/README.md

 ### File Storage

-Laravel Hyperf provides a robust filesystem abstraction layer, providing a single, unified API for interacting with local filesystems and cloud based filesystems like Amazon S3:
+Hypervel provides a robust filesystem abstraction layer, providing a single, unified API for interacting with local filesystems and cloud based filesystems like Amazon S3:

 ```php
 $path = Storage::disk('s3')
     ->put('avatars/1', $request->file('avatar'));
 ```

-Regardless of where your files are stored, interact with them using Laravel Hyperf's simple, elegant syntax:
+Regardless of where your files are stored, interact with them using Hypervel's simple, elegant syntax:

 ```php
 $content = Storage::get('photo.jpg');